CuriousDev101/SketchUI/README.md

 ## UI Elements
 The library includes a variety of UI elements such as:
+- Currnet Version:
   - Buttons
+  - Text Inputs
+- Planned Features (Not Yet Implemented):
   - Sliders
   - Checkboxes
-- Text Inputs
   - Dropdown Menus
   - Radio Buttons
   - Progress Bars

 Each element is designed to be highly customizable, allowing developers to tailor the appearance and behavior to fit their specific needs.